85ip9gh/cube-store-application/README.md

         padding-right: 0 !important;
     }
     ```
+- lowered the horizontal-margin for the mat-grid-list because it squished the website too much for my laptop.
+Learned that the browser only shows screen resolution of 1536 x 864 despite my laptop being 1920x1080.
+- I want to implement a dark mode toggle at the top.
+The pure white is a bit blinding.

 ## 2024/02/17
 - got the website to be mobile responsive.
 It's a bit janky but still pretty good, all things considered.
 I need to fix the price sorting so that it gives an error when the max price is less than the min price